-Father, I thank you for the opportunity that I have to be able to come before your throne of grace and Father, I petition you, that you will send your spirit that you will touch my lips will the call from off your altar, that I may present your thoughts here today through my words and my tone of voice in my body language.
-Father, I pray also for those that are watching and listening that you may lead and guide them as we talk about a sensitive subject for some.
-As we look at the second witness, the second part of the second witness, and the writings of Ellen White’s father and her ministry, I pray that you will bless us that we may understand what you would have us to know and understand.
-And that you would speak through me send angels that excel in strength to watch over and protect each and every one of us delete us and guidance.
+Father, I thank You for the opportunity that I have to be able to come before Your throne of grace and Father, I petition You, that You will send Your Spirit, that You will touch my lips will the coal from off Your altar, that I may present Your thoughts here today through my words and my tone of voice in my body language.
+Father, I pray also for those that are watching and listening that You may lead and guide them as we talk about a sensitive subject for some.
+As we look at the second witness, the second part of the second witness, and the writings of Ellen White, Father and her ministry, I pray that You will bless us that we may understand what You would have us to know and understand.
+And that You would speak through me, send angels that excel in strength to watch over and protect each and every one of us, to lead us and guide us.
 This I ask in Jesus name, amen.

 Now, quick overview, again of the first witness, we saw that the Bible was the first witness and was really the foundation of the Reformation.
 And in order to alter the Reformation, you need to alter the foundation.
 And that’s exactly what the Jesuits have done, they’ve gone in and they’ve, they’ve altered the foundation of the Reformation, by altering the Bible.